 The Protecting Agency and the Incident Management Team, when assigned, are responsible for the release of operational and public safety information to the media, the public and interested parties during the initial response to and during an ongoing wildfire.
-The Protecting Agency and Incident Management Team will coordinate with the Jurisdictional Agency on the release of fire information.
-Specific Jurisdictional Agency direction will be stipulated in the Delegation of Authority.
-If no IMT is assigned or the IMT organization lacks a PIO, the Jurisdictional Agency may request to be delegated primary responsibility for the release of operational and public safety information.
+The Protecting Agency and

+Incident Management Team will coordinate with the Jurisdictional Agency on the release of fire information.
+The Delegation of Authority will stipulate specific Jurisdictional Agency direction.
+If no IMT is assigned or the IMT organization lacks a Public Information Officer (PIO), the Jurisdictional Agency may request to be delegated primary responsibility for the release of operational and public safety information.

 Coordination of information releases between the IMT, Protecting Agencies, and Jurisdictional Agencies is essential.
 It is incumbent on jurisdictional and protecting FMOs to ensure that information roles are clearly defined, and information needs are being met.
-Releases will be distributed to all stakeholders and approved by the Incident Commander or designee prior to release.
-Jurisdictional Agency policy and messaging will be included when requested by the agency administrator.
-Policy questions will be referred to the Jurisdictional Agency.
+The IC or designee approves releases before distributing them to all stakeholders.
+Include Jurisdictional Agency policy and messaging when requested by the agency administrator.
+Refer policy questions to the Jurisdictional and/or Protecting Agencies.